KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/nexus-authentication.md

 3. After updating the `values.yaml` file and creating the `oauth2-proxy` secret, commit the changes to the repository and apply the changes with Helm or Argo CD.

-## Creating the Nexus users with Nexus Operator
+## Creating Nexus Users with the Nexus Operator

 :::note
 Nexus users can also be created directly from the Nexus UI instead of using the Nexus Operator Helm chart.